 a.
-Study 1. the tracing obtained for the following: Heart rate

-2. Rhythm:

-3. Pattern of P wave, QRS complex, and T wave.

-4. PR interval

-b.
-Corre late the events in cardiac excitation to the waves in ECG
+Study 1. the tracing obtained for the following: Heart rate 2.
+Rhythm: 3.
+Pattern of P wave, QRS complex, and T wave.
+4. PR interval b.
+Corre late the events in cardiac excitation to the waves in ECG c.
+Outlir he the use of ECG in clinical practice.

-U.

-0

-c. ne the use of ECG in clinical practice.